Since 2004, KTC has offered a slate of offroad races designed to both

 Loyston Point Scramble

-This 8 mile course winds circuitously through the Loyston Point recreation area, a TVA Norris Reservoir facility also known as Point 19, using marvelous trails including the Hemlock Bluff National Recreation Trail.
+This 7-8 mile course winds circuitously through the Loyston Point recreation area, a TVA Norris Reservoir facility also known as Point 19, using marvelous trails including the Hemlock Bluff National Recreation Trail.
 Lake views are majestic and on the outer loop almost continuous with leaves having already fallen.
 Course will close at 3:15 pm.

 A one mile Kids Trail Race will precede the adult race.
-The course will traverse a clockwise "loop" through some of the same trails and offer the youngsters a taste of the fun the grownups will be having thirty minutes later.
+The course will traverse some of the same trails and offer the youngsters a taste of the fun the grownups will be having thirty minutes later.
 Only five bucks for so much fun!